-You give your body what it wants, you give it enough quality food, sunlight (f*ck me this is so important) and sleep, you move it every day, going for walks, lifting heavy objects or playing soccer with kids at a South American non-profit organization…
+You give your body what it wants, you give it enough quality food and sunlight (f**k me this is so important), you give it enough sleep and move it every day, going for walks, lifting heavy objects or playing soccer with kids at a South American non-profit organization…

 and your body responds.

-You give your body what it wants and it gives you exactly what you want: Energy, performance, six-pack abs and solid muscle.
+You give your body what it wants and it gives you exactly what you want: Energy, performance, six-pack abs and rock-solid muscle.

-It’s a beautiful relationship, really.
+It’s a beautiful relationship.
 The best you’ll ever have in this life.